All Episodes

 And you see some of the worst, unfortunately.

-Um great things that's happening.
+One of the great things that's happening.

-And it's just a it's a a medical marvel.
+And it's just a medical marvel.

-You got hospitals now being built in Suffolk County, New York, Nassau County in New York, uh, again, all by the Army Corps of Engineers, Westchester, New York, all in record time.
+You got hospitals now being built in Suffolk County, New York, Nassau County in New York.

 Amazing.

-And and you look at the images and you're like, wow, it's just nothing but remarkable and impressive, et cetera, et cetera.
+And you look at the images and you're like, wow, it's just nothing but remarkable and impressive, et cetera, et cetera.

-But it's uh it's incredible.
+But it's incredible.

-Why he associates with us is I don't know.
+Why he associates with us is, I don't know.

 We said yes.

-And, Sean, we've got 168-bed respiratory care unit.
+And Sean, we've got a 168-bed respiratory care unit.

 It's right across from the Mount Sinai Hospital on Fifth Avenue.